ValeP314/pp2-daisy/README.md

 - The main structure and the README file are inspired to the Love Running and Love Maths projects.
 - The icon in the heading was taken from [Font Awesome](https://fontawesome.com/)
 - Inspiration on the coding for structure of the game came from this video from KnifeCircus [KnifeCircus](https://www.youtube.com/watch?v=bG2BmmYr9NQ)
-- [W3 School](https://www.w3schools.com/) was consulted regularly for tips on general coding, as well as [Stack Overflow] (https://stackoverflow.com/).
+- [W3 School](https://www.w3schools.com/) was consulted regularly for tips on general coding, as well as [Stackoverflow] (https://stackoverflow.com/).

 ### Media